eclipse-pass/pass-documentation/developer-documentation/pass-docker/README.md

 In order to run a local test instance of the PASS project using Docker Compose you need to specify the correct `yml` file and the correct `env` file.

 #### Run Without Deposit Services
-In order to run a local instance **_without_** deposit-service, ftp, and dspace, you can run the following command:
+In order to run a local instance **_without_** deposit-service, SFTP, and dspace, you can run the following command:
 ```
 docker compose -f docker-compose.yml -f eclipse-pass.local.yml up -d --no-build --quiet-pull --pull always
 ```

 #### Run With Deposit Services and DSpace
-In order to run a local instance **_with_** deposit-service, ftp, dspace, you can run the following command:
+In order to run a local instance **_with_** deposit-service, SFTP, dspace, you can run the following command:
 ```
 docker compose -p pass-docker -f docker-compose.yml -f eclipse-pass.local.yml -f docker-compose-deposit.yml -f docker-compose-dspace.yml up -d --no-build --quiet-pull --pull always
 ```